Nuts & Milk: Music

 The music for both versions of Nuts & Milk was composed internally by Hudson Soft and is made up entirely of synth-based chiptunes, a common audio medium for early video games.
 Though an exclusive soundtrack for either game was never released, the music from both versions can be found on the 1987 compilation album Hudson Game Music (catalog number 28XA-87) released in Japan by Alfa and GMO Records.

 Ports

 Hudson Soft ported the Famicom version to the Commodore 64.
-It was released in the United Kingdom in 1984 as Hot Pop and was later re-released by Melbourne House.
+It was first released, only in the United Kingdom, in 1984 as Hot Pop and was later re-released by Melbourne House in the United Kingdom and Australia.

+An unofficial port, developed in the Czech Republic, was released on the Atari 8-bit in 2010 under the name of Milk Nuts.

 Legacy

-A version of Nuts & Milk resembling the Famicom release has since been ported to mobile phones as a download service beginning September 1, 2003 in Japan by KG Telecom as part of their "GameMaster" compilation, which contains other Hudson Soft games from the 8-bit era.
+A version of Nuts & Milk resembling the Famicom release has since been ported to mobile phones as a download service beginning on September 1, 2003, in Japan by KG Telecom as part of their "GameMaster" compilation, which contains other Hudson Soft games from the 8-bit era.
 The service was later extended to other parts of the world in January 2004 by TF1 i-games.

-On December 22, 2005, Hudson included Nuts & Milk in Hudson Collection Vol. 4: Nazotoki Collection for the Game Boy Advance, released exclusively in Japan.
+In December 2005, Hudson included Nuts & Milk in Hudson Collection Vol. 4: Nazotoki Collection for the Game Boy Advance, released exclusively in Japan.
+Nintendo would release the Famicom version of the game on the Wii, 3DS and Wii U through the Virtual Console.